Conexon/Data-Standardization/import_shapefile/README.md

 There are 3 ways to import shapefiles into pgAdmin.
 Each are detailed below.

 ### Command Line
-This method allows for shapefiles to be imported from your local drive to pgAdmin through the Windows Command Line.
+This method allows for shapefiles to be imported from your local drive to pgAdmin through the Windows Command Terminal.

 Script with instructions on how to run can be found [**here**](https://github.com/Conexon/Data-Standardization/blob/master/import_shapefile/shapefile_import_command).

 ### QGIS Connection
+Connecting pgAdmin directly to QGIS is the most efficient way (in my opinion) of importing shapefiles directly to pgAdmin.
+Having this connection is nice because it allows you to view the spatial attributes of your database and make changes to the database directly through QGIS.

+Instruction of how to connect pgAdmin to your QGIS can be found here.

+Once the connection is made.
+All you need to do is to drag the new shapefiles into the schema of you choice.

 ### PostGIS Shapefile Importer/Exporter